thamirisbrandao/wind-condition-classification/README.md

 ## Repository Disclaimer

-This repository presents my professional experience from 1st, 2024, to December 31st, 2025.
+This repository presents my professional experience from August 1st, 2024, to December 31st, 2025.

 No proprietary source code, confidential data, credentials, internal infrastructure, or company-owned assets are included.